Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Classical Neural Network for Microorganism Image Analysis

 In~\cite{Wit-1998-AAAN}, a feed-forward MLP, which contains 81 input neurons, ten hidden neurons, and one output neuron, is proposed for the image enhancement and subsequent enumeration of microorganisms adhering to the solid substrate.
-Different from traditional classical ANNs, this network does not rely on feature engineering.
-As shown in Fig.~\ref{fig14}, the network's input directly employs grey values from $9\times9$ pixel sub-images taken from the microscope image ($512\times512$ pixel).
+Unlike traditional classical ANNs, this network does not rely on feature engineering.
+The network's input directly employs grey values from $9\times9$ pixel sub-images taken from the microscope image ($512\times512$ pixel).
 These grey values are processed to yield an output value for every pixel in the original image, whereafter microorganisms are indicated with a marking circle.
-For high-contrast images, nearly all of the adhering organisms can be detected correctly.
-However, in the lower quality images, for metal or silicone rubber substrata, image enhancement by the ANN yielded enumeration of the adhering bacteria with an accuracy of 93\%-98\%.
+For high-contrast images, nearly all adhering organisms can be detected correctly.
+However, in the lower-quality images, for metal or silicone rubber substrata, image enhancement by the ANN yielded enumeration of the adhering bacteria with an accuracy of 93\%-98\%.
 After ANN enhancement, 98\% of the yeast cells adhering on silicone rubber substrata were enumerated correctly.
 It can be concluded that for low quality and complicated images, ANNs have outstanding performance.